petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

   - Tutorial
 permalink: /:slug
 ---
-When you design a VuePress theme, you may need a bunch of different layouts for different types of page.
-For example, you might have these in your 'theme/layouts' folder:
+I'm currently designing a VuePress theme which will have a bunch of different layouts for different types of page, like so:

 - 404.vue
-- Article.vue
 - Collection.vue
-- Document.vue
+- Doc.vue
 - Home.vue
-- Layout.vue (this one is required)
+- Layout.vue (this one is the default)
+- Post.vue

-For each page, you can specify the layout it uses in the Frontmatter at the top of your markdown:
+For each page, I can specify the layout it uses in the Frontmatter at the top of your markdown:

 ``` md
 ---